shenhuiying2017/azure-docs.es-es/articles/service-bus/service-bus-brokered-tutorial-dotnet.md

 	    // Instantiate the brokered list object
 	    List<BrokeredMessage> result = new List<BrokeredMessage>();

-	    // Iterate through the table and create a brokered message for each rowforeach (DataRow item in issues.Rows) {
+	    // Iterate through the table and create a brokered message for each row foreach (DataRow item in issues.Rows)
+	    {
 	        BrokeredMessage message = new BrokeredMessage();
 	        foreach (DataColumn property in issues.Columns)